For Bible references in this video, check the description on YouTube.

 Do you live with someone you can instantly go sit with when the thoughts get bad?
 Can you give them any objects you may use to harm yourself?
 Do you have a visual reminder of things that bring you joy or remind you of things worth living for?
 I have a "happy board" above my desk that is filled with photos of good friends, good memories, and pictures from shows and movies that remind me of goodness.
 I also have pets that rely on me to take care of them.
 Do you have pets that rely on you?
 A family member?
 A friend?

 Unfortunately, the pain that comes along with chronic suicidal ideation can flare-up to nearly unbearable levels when we least expect it.
-Perhaps you're driving to school when it hits; or you're cramming to finish a paper; or you're at your Subway job and you burn a batch of bread for an upcoming catering order.
+Perhaps you're driving to school when it hits; or you're cramming to finish a paper; or you're at your food service job and you make a big mistake.

 If you're driving, focus on navigating to the next traffic light safely.
 Then to the next light.
 Then the next light.
 Needing to finish that paper?
 One word at a time.
 Then you have a sentence.
 Then another sentence.
 Then a paragraph.
-Burned bread at work?
+Burned the bread at work?
 Clean up one burned loaf, then another, then another.
-Then start a new batch with one roll of dough at a time.
+Then start a new batch with one step at a time.

 In an episode of pain that's so overwhelming you want it to end, REMEMBER: You are still winning battles.
 Every second you're still breathing is a victory.
-You're already surviving suicidal thoughts right now, and that takes more strength than you may even realize you had.
+You're already surviving suicidal thoughts right now as you read this, and that takes more strength than you may even realize you had.

 But...the pain is still there.
 What if it doesn't stop?

 As scary as the pain itself is, what's scarier is using a permanent solution for a temporary and treatable problem.
 You want the pain to stop, but suicide stops everything.
-Yes, your pain, but also hope for' living tomorrow, experiencing the things you love, your relationships with friends, families, and any possibility of feeling relief.
+Yes, your pain stops, but so also stops any hope for living tomorrow, experiencing the things you love, your relationships with beloved friends and family, and any possibility of feeling and actively experiencing relief on the other side of pain.

 Martha Ainsworth writes, "People often turn to suicide because they are seeking relief from pain.
 Remember that relief is a feeling.
 And you have to be alive to feel it.
 You will not feel the relief you so desperately seek if you are dead." [source]